adiallo07/adiallo07.github.io/index.md

 #keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---

+Hello!
 I recently finished my PhD in Machine Learning at TU Darmstadt, Germany where I worked under the supervision of Johannes Fürnkranz.
 In March 2022, I started a PostDoc at the Computer Science department at UCL working on machine learning applied to the task of repurposing.

 ---